Skull Base Surgery

 In addition to endoscopic and open skull base surgery, these treatments may be needed,

 depending on the type of growth or abnormality of the skull base:

 Chemotherapy.
-These are drugs used to treat growths caused by cancer.
+These are medicines used to treat growths caused by cancer.

 Radiation therapy.
-X-ray treatment may be used to control a growth in the skull base that cannot be completely
+X-ray treatment may be used to control a growth in the skull base that can't be completely

 removed by surgery.